paisan/AC-Aviation/source/GMM/Management_Personnel.rst

 Chief of Maintenance
 ^^^^^^^^^^^^^^^^^^^^

-:ref:`Yothin T.`

-Report to: :ref:`Maintenance Manager`
+Report to: :ref:`Maintenance Director`

 Qualification:

-The Chief Engineer shall have a minimum of 5 years experience in aircraft maintenance and hold a valid AME license issued by DCA Thailand with type endorsements for at least one of the aircraft types operated by the Company.
+The Chief Engineer shall have a minimum of 5 years’ experience in aircraft maintenance and hold a valid AME license issued by DCA Thailand with type endorsements for at least one of the aircraft types operated by the Company.
 In addition, the Chief Engineer shall have a thorough knowledge of the Air Navigation Act B.E.
 2497, all current DCA Thailand regulations pertaining to the Company’s aircraft and of this and other maintenance related Company manuals.

-Responsibilities:
+Responsibility:

 a) Establish maintenance procedures for maintenance activities under AC Aviation responsibility, as required for safety and standardization.